Best practices to fight churn and improve subscription renewals

 Recurring payments form the lifeblood of subscription commerce.
-Therefore, subscription renewals are critical to driving stable revenue growth and profitability.
+Therefore, subscription renewals are critical to drive stable revenue growth and profitability.
 Any friction during renewals trickles down to the bottom line, making these journeys crucial.
 This article discusses some of the best practices to incorporate for a seamless subscription renewal journey.

-The renewal journey refers to the process an existing subscriber undertakes to continue their subscription into the next billing cycle.
-Subscription renewals may be both manual and automatic.
+A subscription renewal is the process an existing customer undertakes to keep their subscription into the next billing cycle.There are two types of subscription renewals: manual renewals and automatic renewals.

-Automatic subscription renewals don’t require customer intervention, and payments are auto-debited each time unless intentionally paused.
-They offer relief from the extra efforts needed to renew.
+Automatic subscription renewals don’t require customer intervention, and automatic payments are processed each time unless intentionally paused.
+An automated subscription renewal process relieves the extra efforts needed to renew.
 However, sometimes they lead to disappointed customers who are surprised by unexpected renewals.

 It costs five times more to acquire new customers than to retain existing ones.
 In other words, it makes better business sense to prioritize retention.

-Research by Bain & Company suggests that a mere 5% increase in retention can translate into a 25% to 95% rise in profits.
+Research by Bain & Company suggests that a 5% increase in retention can translate into a 25% to 95% rise in profits.